fahdrashid/nodejs-mongodb/README.md

 3. Run the server using command "npm start".

 ## Note:
  *  I used the mongodb atlas.
-If you want to connect with the local database then first you have to run the mongodb server using brew (commend "brew services start mongodb-community" for that you must have installed brew and mongodb in your local machine.) or any other technique and after that you can easily make your connection with the localhost:27017 and you can copy the connection string from mongodb compass and paste that in .env file.
+If you want to connect with the local database then first you have to run the mongodb server using brew (command "brew services start mongodb-community" for that you must have installed brew and mongodb in your local machine.) or any other technique and after that you can easily make your connection with the localhost:27017 and you can copy the connection string from mongodb compass and paste that in .env file.